O'Neill Nebraska

 Mr. Gagliardi - Mr. "G" was a professional sax player.
 He started kids out in music in a local elementary school and then farmed them out to junior high schools in the area.
 Many of the members of the L.A.
 Philharmonic were teaching music in schools at that time!
 By the time these students would come to Reseda High School - they could PLAY!
 The Reseda High School Jazz Band did indeed become the best in California in 1976 - my senior year.
 Every band who won in California at that time and could go to Montreux France for the world high school competitions had won.
 We didn't have the money :( We played at the professional Monterey Jazz Festival over nation-wide radio in 1976.
 I purchased the recording from the festival a few years ago, but am not allowed to post a link to it.
 However if any member of the 1976 band reads this, I did negotiate the right to share it with band members!
 For those who want to get an idea of what the band sounded like, here is a link to a recording made with a "boom box" from that era.
 I have (among others) a recording of the night competition of the High School Monterey Jazz Festival.
 Bands applied by sending recordings and the top 10 were invited to compete and play during the day.
 Three finalist bands were selected to compete in an evening performance.
 We won of course!
 It's hard to believe that Ted Nash (see below) was only a Junior!
 Randy Kerber (see below) was a senior.
 Randy would set his music folder on the piano, but wouldn't open it.
 He didn't need it!
 Here's the recording.
 (It's about 17 minutes long)

 There are 2 jazz band class mates who made it really big.
 They were already big in high school and people came from across the U.S. to hear us.
 The name Randy Kerber might not roll of your tongue, but you've heard his music many times when you go to the movies!
+More about Randy.
 Another name you might not know except he did win 2 Grammys in 2017 is Ted Nash.
 He is the lead alto for the Lincoln Center Jazz Orchestra at Rockefeller Center in New York.
 He is in my opinion the best saxophone player in the world and if you ask any other professional sax player, I doubt you'll have anyone disagree.

 I taught physics and science classes at Columbus Scotus in Columbus for 3 years and at Kearney High School for 30 years.
 I have attempted to keep playing my horn over the years.
 I had my own jazz big band a couple of times and played in a couple of others in Nebraska.
 I'm very "rusty" at this time, but I have recently formed a trombone quartet which gives me a reason to keep playing.
 I'm enjoying it!